national-voter-file/async_py_geocoder/README.md

 won't have a cost for anyone reading the data, but `boto3` requires valid credentials.

-Currently, there's an S3 bucket with this information ([viewer here](https://nvf-tiger-2016.s3.amazonaws.com/index.html)), but you can create one with a similar setup (SCRIPT PENDING).
+Currently, there's an S3 bucket with this information ([viewer here](https://nvf-tiger-2016.s3.amazonaws.com/index.html)), but you can create one with a similar setup by running the `create_tiger_s3.sh` on any machine with `aws-cli` installed.

 To run locally, just run: